gjcooper/VAULT/05_topics/Q-learning.md

 That is the probability of taking action $a$ is calculated using the softmax function with a temperature of $\beta$.

-In the case of the simple 2-parameter reinforcement learning model for the start of the [[Hypatia Work]], we set $\gamma = 0$ , that is our agent (participant) is assumed to only focus on immediate rewards.
+In the case of the simple 2-parameter reinforcement learning model for the start of the [[Hypatia Health]], we set $\gamma = 0$ , that is our agent (participant) is assumed to only focus on immediate rewards.